crystal-ball/webpack-base/guides/Project Toolchain.md

 - Babel: For transpiling new language features as well as applying performance enhancements to production builds.
 See [Babel Configuration][] for details.
   - Config file: `.babelrc`
-- Webpack: For managing _all_ project asset bundling including images, styles, public assets, and JS.
-See [Webpack Configuration][] for details.
+- webpack: For managing _all_ project asset bundling including images, styles, public assets, and JS.
+See [webpack Configuration][] for details.
   - Config file: `webpack.config.js`
 - ES6 Polyfill: ES6 polyfills are not included in the build bundle.
 Instead only the required polyfills for a specific browser are loaded by including a script calling